Ed Barrow: Boston Red Sox (1918–1920)

+Executive career

-New York Yankees
+New York Yankees (1920–1945)

 After the 1920 season, Barrow resigned from the Red Sox to become the business manager of the Yankees, replacing the deceased Harry Sparrow.
 He took control of building the roster, which was usually the field manager's responsibility in those days.
 With the Yankees, Barrow handled the signing of player contracts, although owner Jacob Ruppert personally handled the contracts of Ruth and Lou Gehrig.

 Barrow installed himself in the Yankees' infrastructure between co-owner Tillinghast L'Hommedieu Huston and manager Miller Huggins, as Huston frequently criticized Huggins.
 Barrow told Huggins: "You're the manager, and you'll not be second guessed by me.
 Your job is to win; mine is to get you the players you need to win."
 When Huggins suspended Ruth indefinitely on August 29, 1925 for "misconduct off the playing field", while also fining him $5,000 ($ in current dollar terms), Barrow supported Huggins.

 In his first move with the Yankees, Barrow brought Red Sox coach Paul Krichell with him to New York as a scout.
 He purchased a share in the club in 1924.
 He also discovered executive George Weiss, whom he mentored.
 Barrow also orchestrated a series of trades with his former club, mainly to keep Frazee afloat.
 These trades netted the Yankees such stars as Bullet Joe Bush, Joe Dugan and George Pipgras.
 It has been argued that these trades only looked lopsided in favor of the Yankees only because the players sent to Boston suffered a rash of injuries.
 However, this is belied by the fact that Barrow almost certainly knew who was coming to New York in these deals; he'd managed nearly all of them in Boston.